elkhattaby0/e-digital/src/content/blogs/2-how-much-does-a-website-cost in-2025-real-answers-real-numbers.md

   - type: paragraph
     text: |
-      Technically, yes.
+      Technically, <i>yes</i>.

-      There are platforms that let you create a basic site at no cost (like Wix or WordPress.com), but you’ll be limited in features, storage, speed, and branding.
+      There are platforms that let you create a basic site at no cost (like <a href="https://www.wix.com/">Wix</a> or <a href="https://wordpress.org/">WordPress</a>), but you’ll be limited in features, storage, speed, and branding.
 You'll often still need to pay for a domain, remove ads, or access better templates.

       If your business depends on trust and performance, a free option might not be the best fit.